tersesystems/echopraxia-plusscala/README.md

 }
 ```

+There are traits that provide implicits that can resolve common effects, such as `OptionToNameImplicits`, `TryToNameImplicits`, and `EitherToNameImplicits`.

 If a type has both `ToName` and `ToValue` specified on it, then you can pass in the object and have a field rendered automatically.

 ```scala